traefik/traefik/docs/content/providers/kubernetes-ingress.md

 ## Enabling and Using the Provider

-As usual, the provider is enabled through the static configuration:
+The provider can be enabled in the static configuration:

 ```toml tab="File (TOML)"
 [providers.kubernetesIngress]